 How to apply Apply for a nursing license by reciprocity

-More info about Apply for a nursing license by reciprocity
+More info for Apply for a nursing license by reciprocity

-- You can start work as a nurse once your license number appears on the board's website
+- You can start work as a nurse once your license number appears on the board's website.
+Check a nursing license.

 When to renew

 - An RN license expires on your birthday in even-numbered years